Leg 14Kirkby Stephen to Appleby-in-Westmorland

 Hares

-If you keep your eyes peeled by might be lucky enough to spot brown hares in fields like these.
-They’re golden brown, with a paler belly and a white tail, bigger than a rabbit, with longer legs and longer ears – with black tips.
-They like open farmland, grassland habitats – especially near woodland edges.
-They are superfast, reaching speeds of up to 45mph when running away from predators.
+If you keep your eyes peeled you might be lucky enough to spot brown hares in the fields.
+They’re golden brown, with a paler belly and a white tail, bigger than a rabbit, with longer legs and longer ears with black tips.
+They like open farmland, grassland habitats, especially near woodland edges.
+They run very fast, reaching speeds of up to 45mph when running away from predators.

 9